elastic/elasticsearch/CONTRIBUTING.md

    5. **IMPORTANT** - make sure "Optimize Imports" is **NOT** selected.
    6. Click "OK"
-   7. Optional: If you like to format code changes on save automatically, open **Preferences > Tools > Actions on Save** and check "Reformat Code" with the additional options of your choise (e.g. select "Changed lines" to only reformat changed code)
+   7. Optional: If you like to format code changes on save automatically, open **Preferences > Tools > Actions on Save** and check "Reformat Code", making sure to configure Java files.

 Alternative manual steps for IntelliJ.